exploringtheunknown/openlab-spaceinvaders/frontend/README.md

 ## Example tasks / how to gather points

+- Implement and use the controller

+You can implement the controller that is provided, docs can be found here ([Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API)).

 - Add highscore: 1 p

 Add a highscore menu to keep track of the points you scored within the game!
 Compare with your friends